DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - 1.12.4 Service-level requirements
   - **🔥Service Level Agreements (SLAs)**: companies have SLAs for internal operations (such as how long it takes for the helpdesk to respond to a new ticket), for customers (such as the availability of a public-facing service) and for partner orgs (such as how much support a vendor provides a partner)
     - All SLAs should be reviewed; a company sometimes has an SLA standard that should be applied, when possible, to the service level agreements as part of working with another company
       - this can sometimes take time, as the acquiring company might have to support established SLAs until they expire or are up for renewal
+      - The primary place where the minimum-security requirements or SLR for a third-party should be documented is in the contract or service-level agreement (SLA) established with that vendor.
+A business partners agreement (BPA) and interconnection security agreement (ISA) could also be viable answers.
   - **🔥Service Level Requirements (SLRs)**: A service-level requirement (SLR) is a statement of the expectations of service and performance from the product or service of a vendor.
 Often, an SLR is provided by the ❄️customer/client prior to the establishment of the service-level agreement (SLA) (which should incorporate the elements of the SLR if the vendor expects the customer to sign the agreement).
   -
 [1.13](#1.13) Establish and maintain a security awareness, education, and training program (OSG-9 Chpt 2)